Jeff Powell (American football): 1986 Sugar Bowl

 Jeff Powell is perhaps best remembered among Vol fans for his performance in Tennessee's 35–7 victory over Miami in the 1986 Sugar Bowl, in which he ran for 104 yards and a touchdown on 11 carries.
 On January 1, 1986, the #8 ranked Tennessee Volunteers were matched with the #2 ranked University of Miami Hurricanes at the Superdome located in New Orleans, Louisiana.
 During the 3rd quarter, Powell ran off-tackle and out-sprinted Hurricane safeties Bennie Blades and Selwyn Brown for 60 yards to the end zone.
 It was during this run that legendary Volunteers broadcaster John Ward made his well-known "5-4-3-2-1 ... sixty yards ...
 Jeff Powell!" call.
 Powell's touchdown and the ensuing extra point gave Tennessee a 28-7 lead over the Hurricanes and blew the game wide open.

 NFL career

-As Powell was completing his undergraduate degree requirements, the Chicago Bears drafted him in the sixth round (166th overall) of the 1986 NFL Draft and later traded him to the San Diego Chargers.
+As Powell was completing his undergraduate degree requirements, the Chicago Bears selected him in the sixth round (166th overall) of the 1986 NFL draft and later traded him to the San Diego Chargers.
 Powell's career in the NFL did not last very long.
 He appeared for only one game during the 1987 season.
 He did not record any statistics other than his appearance.